Drunkar/crawler-base/README.md

 $ echo '{"username": "YOUR_USERNAME", "password": "YOUR_PASSWORD"}' > auth.json
 $ python crawl.py -d
 ```

+at the host machine: open vnc client and connect to `localhost:5900` with password `secret`.

 ## Example
 - RedditCrawler: get item links from user's feed of reddit.com